 Moving into new areas meant eating novel foods.
 We digest meat or fish readily, but new prey could be difficult or dangerous to obtain.
-Further, wild game is very lean, and protein alone does not support human life.
+In addition, wild game is very lean, and protein alone does not support human life.
 In the absence of a ready source of fat, or when the hunt failed, hunters needed plant foods.

 The Start of Agriculture

-Once agriculture begun, it spread across huge areas.
+Once agriculture began, it spread across huge areas.
 Farmers out-competed their neighbours, who either adopted agriculture or were forced into less fertile regions.
 On an agricultural diet we bred faster, despite more disease in permanent villages.
 For this reason, nearly all of us today are descended from farmers.
 Links between diet and evolution are evident again here.
 If your ancestors kept cattle for milk, you may have genes to digest milk sugar as an adult.
 Maasai herders, consuming largely milk, meat and blood, have genes both for milk digestion and to protect against a high-fat diet.
 If your ancestors farmed starchy crops, you may have saliva that digests starch more readily, and this may help protect against diabetes.